 Now is a good time to fit the cast axle boxes and springs.
 It will make life easier when bending up the brake levers as they should be bent, like the prototype, to clear the axleboxes and springs.
 The back of the axleboxes will of course need slotting to allow the wheel bearings to move with the springs and drop out if making them removable.
 Some types come with the riveted reinforcing strips for the axlebox guides moulded on.
-These should be removed for the 9' iron ore tipplers and also if you are using the etched riveted axlebox guide overlay (15) included on the 10' iron ore chassis.
+These should be removed if you are using the etched riveted axlebox guide overlay (15).

-Brake Levers
+Brake levers